Thursday 27th Week of the Year

 just before Judas betrayed him.

-didn’t care much about what people thought.
+the man opening the door didn’t care much about what people thought.

 He said no many times.